‘Bold And The Beautiful’ Spoilers For Friday: Zoe Tries To Bully Paris Into Signing A Document

 Paris refuses to give in to the model’s selfish whims any longer.
 Zoe messed up and she needs to either make it right or move on.
 She cannot expect the social worker to pay for her crimes.

-When Paris recently spoke to Ridge, she mentioned that her sister always self-sabotages.
+When Paris spoke to Ridge recently, she mentioned that her sister always self-sabotages.
 When things are going right for her, she panics and messes it up for herself.
-It seems as if she believes that Zoe was genuinely happy with Carter, but when it became serious she did not believe that she was worth his love.
+It seems as if she believes that Zoe was genuinely happy with Carter, but when it became serious, she did not think that she was worth his love.

 The younger Buckingham definitely understands her older sister well.
 She knows that Zoe is just lashing out, but this time she won’t give in.
 Paris also has a right to happiness and she refuses to be bullied by her.